Where are they now – LeRoy Hand (SPC 1993-98)

 Where has life taken you since leaving SPC?

 Since completing Year 12 at SPC in 1998, life has taken me on many journeys.
 In the summer of 1998, I began my full-time apprenticeship as a chef at the Crown Hotel in Buninyong.
 However, it took four years and 12 different restaurants, cafes and pubs along the way before I was qualified.

 I was engaged to my high school sweetheart Narelle in 1999 and we were married in 2003.
-We now have two beautiful children, Charlton, aged 12 (commencing St Patrick’s College in 2019) and Elodie, aged 5 (St Patrick’s Primary School in 2018).
+We now have two beautiful children, Charlton, aged 12 (commenced St Patrick’s College in 2019) and Elodie, aged 5 (St Patrick’s Primary School in 2018).
 This year was our 15-year wedding anniversary.

 My career has taken a few twists and turns over the years, from cooking, real estate, managing teams on the fast track rail build between Ballarat and Melbourne, hospitality venue ownership and finally to my current position as Director of Techospitality, which provides training, employment and consultancy solutions to the hospitality industry.

 My other passion has always been the world game (real football) and while I took a 10-year break as my career took priority, the past five years, I have been able to return to the game as a coach.
 I currently volunteer over 20 hours a week to three teams including the Ballarat Soccer Club Under 13 Div 1 team, the Senior Women’s team and the Victorian Country Championship Under 14 Rep Squad.